 7.14.1 As licensees are professional vocational drivers, a serious view is taken of convictions for driving, or being in charge of a vehicle while under the influence of drink or drugs.
 An isolated incident would not necessarily debar an applicant from proceeding on the restoration of his/her DVLA driving licence but he or she should be warned as to the significant risk to his/her licence status in the event of re-offending.
-Normally at least 5 years, after the restoration of the driving licence following a drink/drug drive conviction should elapse before an application will be considered.
+Normally at least 7 years, after the restoration of the driving licence following a drink/drug drive conviction should elapse before an application will be considered.
 If there is any concern that the applicant is alcohol or drug dependent, a satisfactory special medical report must be provided before the application can be allowed to proceed.
+In the case of driving under the influence of drugs, any applicant may also have to undergo drugs testing at their own expense to demonstrate that they are not using controlled drugs.
+The frequency and type of testing to be determined on a case by case basis.